retep86/pims/Bank Guarantee.txt.md

 <li>Select the <strong>Use Template</strong> as Request for Bank Guarantee</li>
 <li>The <strong>Create in Project</strong> should be set to your project already, but if not, then select the relevant project.</li>
 <li>Set the <strong>New Document Name</strong> to a relevant description</li>
-<li>The <strong>Document Template</strong> will load with the five (5) steps to completed.<br>
-– Read and follow the instructions given at the start of each step.<br>
-– Click the <strong>Save and Continue</strong> button to proceed to the next step or navigate between steps using the navigation menu on the right hand side.</li>
+<li>The <strong>Document Template</strong> will load with the five (5) steps to completed.
+Read and follow the instructions given at the start of each step.
+Click the <strong>Save and Continue</strong> button to proceed to the next step or navigate between steps using the navigation menu on the right hand side.</li>
 </ol>
 <h3 id="obtain-document-sign-off">Obtain document sign-off</h3>
 <ol>